Lost civilisation

 Blue for restoration: (Support) Fortify attribute.
 They could have healing spells too.
 You have to kill them quickly.

 Red for destruction: (Shooter) I think Shock spells are the most suited.
-With a weakness to Shock too Twisted Evil With ranged spells they'll be very annoying.
+With a weakness to Shock too With ranged spells they'll be very annoying.

 Green for illusion: (Assassin) Silence and Paralyze could make them lethal because the player couldn't hit.
 But if the player resists, they'll be defenseless.